kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 - has identity and storage
 - exists only because the prvalue was forced to materialize

-Green object color represents intrinsic mutability of object inside bubble.
-Stability and value category are shown only by momentaneous hands, in this case a red hand for expiring value.
+Stability and value category are shown only by momentaneous hands, in this case a red or grey/red hand for expiring value.

 The object is kept alive by the surrounding ground bubble.
 If no wire binds to the momentaneous hand produced by materialization, the ground bubble pops at the end of the full expression.

+DIRECT INITIALIZATION:
-If an object is initialized by a pure value, the bubble descends to ground where the object shall exist.
+If an object is initialized by a pure value, the bubble floats ober ground where the object shall exist.
 The bubble pops and a green or grey object is formed on ground.

 --------------------------------------------------------------------------------
 10) REFERENCES — WIRES SHOT FROM PORTS